ecphp/api-gw-authentication-bundle/README.md

 This bundle provides the necessary to authenticate a request based on a specific HTTP header.

-It has been written specifically to authenticate requests from [API Gateway][http wso2 documentation].
+It has been written to facilitate the authentication of requests from [API Gateway][http wso2 documentation].

-However, its use is not limited to API Gateway and can be used to authenticate from any other services too, as long as they use the `Authorization` header.

 This bundle relies on [lexik/jwt-authentication-bundle][http lexik/jwt-authentication-bundle]
 and provide a specific KeyLoader.